mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.1/release-notes/index.md

 ## Bug Fixes

-- Fixed Allowing spaces in the notebook name
+- Fixed allowing spaces in the notebook name
 - Fixed Conda packages directory path for conda virtual environment creation

 ## Limitations

 - BeakerX kernels have been removed from the distribution.
 Now only IPython, Toree, and R kernels supported

 # Release Notes for {{ model.techName }} version 1.0.2